-- 3. Completion of Patient Procedure Logs, Preceptor/Site/Course Evaluation, OMM Module Quiz and EPA assessments. - The patient and procedure logs along with the preceptor/site/course evaluation, OMM Modules and EPA assessments must be turned in by the last day of the rotation.
-Failure to comply will result in a professionalism report. - Note that you will have a standard score of 82 or greater on the IM COMAT end of rotation exam to pass the Internal Medicine rotation/course.
-Should you score less than a standard score of 82, you will have failed the examination and will be

-- evaluated as per grading policy E-17 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 82,a 70will be recorded as the final IM rotation course grade. - If the retest COMAT score is below a standard score of at least 82, this will be recorded as an IM rotation coursefailure and your file will be remanded to the Student Promotions Committee for review.
-The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal.
+- 2. COMAT IM end of rotation exam - Note that you will have a standard score of 84 or greater on the IM COMAT endof-rotation exam to pass the Internal Medicine rotation/course.
+Should you score less than a standard score of 84, you will have failed the examination and will be evaluated as per grading policy DO-13 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 84, a 70 will be recorded as the final IM rotation course grade. - If the retest COMAT score is below a standard score of at least 84, this will be recorded as an IM rotation course failure, and your file will be remanded to the Student Promotions Committee for review.
+The committee will recommend to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal.